 The horse is prepared against the day of battle: but safety is of the LORD. ~Proverbs 21:31

 A battle royal is when two or more contestants meet for battle and the last one standing is the declared winner.
-Battle royals are sometimes referred to as knock-down, drag-out contests that have little predictability as to the winner.
-In the spiritual warfare that we are in, we know that the battle that we are in is intense.
-However, our Scripture this morning gives us wisdom as to how to be the winner in the battle royal that we face each day.
+Battle royals are sometimes referred to as knockdowns, drag-out contests that have little predictability as to who the winner will be.
+In the spiritual warfare that we are in, we know that the battle is intense.
+However, our Scripture this morning gives us wisdom on how to be the winner in the battle royal that we face each day.
 You and I do not need to be at the mercy of the enemy.
 We can be consistent winners in the spiritual battle royals before us.

 There is the reality of battle.

 The devil, the flesh, and world have declared an outright attack against us.
 There is never a day that goes by where the threat of attack is lessened or goes away.
 The day of battle is always before us.
 The enemies that we deal with don’t take days off, vacations, or leaves of absence.
 They are constantly strategizing on how to attack and defeat us, and they will use new strategies to test the water to see how we will react.
 There is the battle of the will, the battle within the house, the battle within the church, the battle at work or school, the battle of our desires, and the battle of our pride.
 We are constantly in a battle where our virtue, our vision, and our values are at stake.